Kettenhoax/gazebo_ros_four_wheel_steering/README.md

 </model>
 ```

-## Open issues

-The front and rear steering axles currently have two independent left and right steering joints each.
-There should be a version of the controller that can interface with a central steering joint for each of the axles.
-With the independent joints it is tricky to tune the controller, as steering has to counteract the drive traction on the wheel forcing the steering joint to turn inwards.

 ## License and Copyright

-`controller.hpp` and `controller.cpp` are taken from the BSD-licensed [ros_controllers (https://github.com/ros-controls/ros_controllers)](https://github.com/ros-controls/ros_controllers), with a modified interface to the plugin.
+`controller.hpp` and `controller.cpp` are adapted from the BSD-licensed [ros_controllers (https://github.com/ros-controls/ros_controllers)](https://github.com/ros-controls/ros_controllers), with a modified interface to the plugin.
 The rest of the repository is Apache-2.0-licensed, with copyright holders determined in the file headers.
 Contributions to existing files should be made under the license of that file.